 Canada’s preparation has been steady rather than spectacular, which is not a bad thing heading into a tournament opener.
 They beat Uzbekistan 2-0 on June 1, then drew 1-1 with Ireland on June 5.
 Before that, they played out a 0-0 draw with Tunisia and a 2-2 draw with Iceland, giving them an unbeaten recent run but also showing why this game is unlikely to be simple.

 Bosnia and Herzegovina are not coming to Toronto as a soft underdog.
-Their last 6-match sample shows 1 win, 5 draws and 0 losses, with recent results including a 1-1 draw with Panama, a 0-0 draw with North Macedonia, a 1-1 draw with Italy, a 1-1 draw away to Wales and a 1-1 draw away to Austria.
+Their recent results include a 1-1 draw with Panama, a 0-0 draw with North Macedonia, a 1-1 draw with Italy, a 1-1 draw away to Wales and a 1-1 draw away to Austria.
 That is a clear pattern: Bosnia are hard to beat, but they also do not often turn matches into open shootouts.

-Edin Dzeko still leads the attack, and Bosnia’s squad has enough experience through Sead Kolasinac, Amar Dedic, Ermedin Demirovic and Nikola Vasilj to manage difficult phases of the game.
-The concern for Bosnia is whether they can handle Canada’s speed in wide areas for 90 minutes.
+Edin Dzeko remains Bosnia’s reference point if fully ready, and the squad has enough experience through Sead Kolasinac, Amar Dedic, Ermedin Demirovic and Nikola Vasilj to manage difficult phases of the game.
+The concern for Bosnia is whether they can handle Canada’s speed and pressure in wide areas for 90 minutes.
 Canada should be able to force enough territory and set-piece pressure to create the better chances, even if Bosnia slow the game down.

 - Find all our World Cup content in our World Cup hub